rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 Specifically, port 80 allows for transferring data via the Hypertext Transfer Protocol (HTTP), and port 443 is reserved for Hypertext Transfer Protocol Secure (HTTPS) data. *

-Port 22 is reserved for the Secure Shell protocol (SSH) which lets you log into and manage other machines via the command line (see [our short guide](ssh_public_private_keys.md) on the suject).A brand new remote server might only allow connections over port 22 for SSH, and nothing else.
+Port 22 is reserved for the Secure Shell protocol (SSH) which lets you log into and manage other machines via the command line (see [our short guide](ssh_public_private_keys.md) on the subject).
+A brand-new remote server might only allow connections over port 22 for SSH, and nothing else.

 Other examples include FTP (ports 20 and 21), SSH (port 22), and so many more.
 You can also set custom ports to be used by new apps you might install, that don't already have a standard number.